SebNielsen/JSExcercisesPeriod2/readme.md

 The resave property forces the session to be saved back to the session store, even if the session was never modified during the request.

-Finally we can make a custom middleware to make sure that the user has logged in.
+Finally you can make a custom middleware to make sure that the user has logged in.

     app.use(function (req,res,next){
         if(session.userName !== undefined){
             next();